JerryAgbesi/Flutter_mini_projects/README.md

 # Flutter_mini_projects
-A collection of projects I created while reading Flutter apprentice by the Raywenderlich tutorial team.
+A collection of apps created using flutter , inspired by dribbble or youtube UI projects